 For example, a house may be identified as the only heritage attribute of the property that holds cultural heritage value or interest, and it may only be the brickwork of the house that is significant.
 If there is a proposal to make an alteration to the property, the bylaw or Order will guide the municipal council or Minister when deciding if the alteration being proposed will have a negative impact on the house and its brickwork, and therefore on the cultural heritage value or interest of the property.

-If there is an application to demolish or remove a structure from a designated property, all features, not just those identified as heritage attributes, are governed by the Act.
-Further information about the implications of designation is available from the Ministry of Tourism, Culture and Sport or your local municipal office.
+Further information about the implications of designation is available from the Ministry of Heritage, Sport, Tourism and Culture Industries or your local municipal office.

 The Ontario Heritage Act automatically recognizes a legal owner of a property as a party to the hearing proceedings.
-If a change of ownership occurs while the matter is still before the Review Board, the former owner has the option to withdraw their objection or proceed.
-The new owner has the option to agree with the proposed designation or submit a letter to the Review Board giving reasons for their objection.
-The case cannot be closed until all objections are withdrawn or the municipality or Minister of Tourism, Culture and Sport withdraws the Notice of Intention to Designate.
+If a change of ownership occurs while the matter is still before the OLT, the former owner has the option to withdraw their objection or proceed.
+The new owner has the option to agree with the proposed designation or submit a letter to the OLT giving reasons for their objection.
+The case cannot be closed until all objections are withdrawn or the municipality or Minister of Heritage, Sport, Tourism and Culture Industries withdraws the Notice of Intention to Designate.

-Once a Notice of Intention to Designate is issued by a municipality or the Minister of Tourism, Culture and Sport, the property is governed by all of the appropriate provisions of the Ontario Heritage Act.
-The enforcement of these provisions is the responsibility of the municipality or the Minister of Tourism, Culture and Sport, whichever is applicable.
-The Review Board has no role in the protection of a cultural heritage property, outside of its mandate as an adjudicator in disputes over decisions made under the Act.
-As it is an independent regulatory tribunal tasked with assessing the merits of designation without any apprehension of bias, the Review Board’s sole role is to conduct a formal hearing process.
+Once a Notice of Intention to Designate is issued by a municipality or the Minister of Heritage, Sport, Tourism and Culture Industries, the property is governed by all of the appropriate provisions of the Ontario Heritage Act.
+The enforcement of these provisions is the responsibility of the municipality or the Minister of Heritage, Sport, Tourism and Culture Industries, whichever is applicable.
+The OLT has no role in the protection of a cultural heritage property, outside of its mandate as an adjudicator in disputes over decisions made under the Act.
+As it is an independent regulatory tribunal tasked with assessing the merits of designation without any apprehension of bias, the OLT’s sole role is to conduct a formal hearing process.